 Preheat the oven to 350 degrees Fahrenheit.
 Line a muffin tin with 10 liners and set aside.
 In a large mixing bowl, whisk together all wet ingredients.

 Whisk in the dry ingredients, aside from the chocolate or nuts if using.
 Fold in the nuts or chocolate chips.

 Scoop into the prepared tray, filling each liner about 3/4 of the way up.
 Bake for 18-24 minutes or until a toothpick comes out clean.
 Remove from the oven and let cool completely before serving.

-I have not tried freezing them, but I do think that would work well!
+To freeze: I have not tried freezing them, but I do think that would work well!
 Be sure to let them cool completely, then transfer to a freezer safe bag and freeze for up to 1 month.
-Let them defrost in the fridge, then reheat until warm.

 Can I make them vegan?

 I have not tested these without the eggs, and to be honest, I don’t think the texture would turn out very well.
 If you do choose to make them vegan, my suggestion would be to use two flax eggs or add in an additional 1/2 cup of banana puree.

 They won’t rise as much as they do with eggs or be quite as fluffy, but the flavor will still be delicious.

 - Matcha Muffins